RhodiumToad/pllua-ng/README.md

 Embeds Lua into PostgreSQL as a procedural language module.

-This code is still under development and contains many bugs and much missing functionality.
-However, many of the basics now work.
+This code is still under development and probably contains bugs and missing functionality.
+However, most of the basics now work.

 WARNING: interfaces are not stable and are subject to change.